tscanlin/developers.optimizely.com/src/content/samples/technology-integrations/4-offline.md

 ```
 /**
- * EXPERIMENT IDS USING A COOKIE
+ * Gets experiment IDs using a cookie.
  *
  * @return {String} a string that displays all the experiments and variations in a list of query parameters
  */